And it is time for a Video Digest, yet again!

 Now, you can criticize the guy on the left for the SCA grill instead of a mask, but notice they don’t go for thrusts with the feders and are careful with the boffers too.
 It is okay not to have equipment in the beginning, as long as you know the limits of what you have.

 HEMA in Malaysia is going well

-If you haven’t heard, there is HEMA in some places far, far away, and I am not talking about Australia, as it is not so surprising.
-Proving HEMA is really something for all humanity, people in Taiwan, Indonesia, and Malaysia also practice HEMA.
-And it is not easy for them, as getting equipment there is really hard.
+If you haven’t heard, there is HEMA in some places far, far away, and I am not talking about Australia, as that example is not so surprising.
+Proving HEMA is really something for all humanity, people in Taiwan, Indonesia and Malaysia also practice HEMA.
+And it is not easy for them, as getting equipment there is really difficult.
 Not to mention the temperatures are not exactly perfect for jackets.